Nelly Erichsen

 Nelly Erichsen (9 December 1862 – 15 November 1918) was an English illustrator and painter.
-Born in Newcastle upon Tyne, she was born into a wealthy professional Danish family.
+She was born in Newcastle upon Tyne, into a wealthy professional Danish family.
 After studies at the Royal Academy of Arts in the 1880s, she pursued a successful career as an illustrator and writer, working with a number of publishing firms including J. M. Dent and Macmillan, and jointly publishing travel books with Janet Ross, a prominent member of the Anglo-Tuscan pre-War community.
 In July 2018, Nelly Erichsen - A Hidden Life, a biography of Erichsen by Sarah Harkness was published.